Essmallwood/Resume/emoni_saylor_smallwood_resume.md

 * Facilitated the partnership between Phi Theta Kappa to create the Honors in Action podcast.

 ## Interests
-Pumpkin Carving, Volleyball, Drawing, Piano, Attempting to Solve Rubik's Cubes
+Pumpkin Carving · Volleyball · Drawing · Piano · Attempting to Solve Rubik's Cubes